klmnden/azure-docs.tr-tr/articles/key-vault/key-vault-manage-with-cli2.md

 # If you don't specify a password, one will be created for you.
 ```

-## <a name="authorize-the-application-to-use-the-key-or-secret"></a>Anahtar veya gizli anahtarı kullanması için uygulamayı yetkilendirme
+## <a name="authorizing-an-application-to-use-a-key-or-secret"></a>Bir uygulamayı bir anahtar veya gizli dizi kullanmak için yetkilendirme

 Anahtar veya gizli anahtarı kasadaki erişmek için uygulamayı yetkilendirme için kullanın `az keyvault set-policy` komutu.